WWBN/AVideo/README.md

 In production you should remove the phpmyadmin image by setting `ENABLE_PHPMYADMIN=no`.

 Also we're working on a prebuild image.
+So you can use the image from [Docker hub](https://hub.docker.com/r/trickert76/avideo-platform/tags).

 # Roadmap